 Those days are not coming back.

 Many Placebo fans are associated with the goth subculture and such.
 Keep in mind, however, that Placebo was never really “goth” to begin with, and that their message and sound was always keen on those who are traumatized, abused, and care more about emotional pain.
-We have still have acts like Kid Rock or Limp Bizkit that believe the whole macho imagery is transgressive, that “beatdown hardcore” is the only means of showing anger.
+We still have acts like Kid Rock or Limp Bizkit that believe the whole macho imagery is transgressive, that “beatdown hardcore” is the only means of showing anger.
 Nonsense.
-The weak, frail boy has a lot to say about being an outsider, more than what a super model, like Machine Gun Kelly, would prance around about for “social media” clout and performance.
-What matters is the intricate language of intimacy, through description of one’s own existence and culture that was forced upon.
-Placebo did something that other’s couldn’t say.
+The weak, frail boy has a lot to say about being an outsider, more than what a supermodel, like Machine Gun Kelly, would prance around about for “social media” clout and performance.
+What matters is the intricate language of intimacy, through the description of one’s existence and culture that was forced upon.
+Placebo did something that others couldn’t say.
 They are, in essence, a true “queer” band by name.

 We don’t have genius music like this anymore.